shadmanrakib/trie-cli/cli/README.md

 ## Firebase Functions

-The api endpoints that interact with Firestore are deployed using Firebase Functions on the Google Cloud Platform.
-I chose to use Firebase Functions because used Firebase Firestore.
+The api endpoints that interact with Realtime Database are deployed using Firebase Functions on the Google Cloud Platform.
+I chose to use Firebase Functions because used Firebase Realtime Database.

 The functions have JSDOC comments.
 A JSDOC Documentation was generated, and is available in `firebase/functions/jsdoc_documentation`.
 Please view it for further documentation on the functions.

+### CLI Interaction with Functions

+The CLI uses axios to send GET requests to the endpoints.

 ### Endpoints